ed-syspertec/Virtel/docs/manuals/virtel/Virtel456IG/Installation_Guide.rst

 	/&
 	* $$ EOJ

-*VIRTCT assembly in VSE*
+*Figure 6.2 VIRTCT assembly in VSE*

-6.7.
+6.8.
 Dynamic VIRTCT Overrides
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Data may be passed to the VIRTEL procedure via the start command which allows the value of certain parameters in the VIRTCT (APPLID, MQ1, MQ2) to be modified.
 For example the VIRTEL started task procedure should contain the TCT, APPLID, and VTOVER parameters which are substituted into the PARM as shown below::